Thousands of documents and emails snaffled during an attack against Sony Pictures last year have been published on WikiLeaks, according to the BBC.

 Having expressed concerns over employee and cinema-goers’ safety, the company later changed its mind following public pressure and the film enjoyed a limited release before quickly appearing on iTunes, Blu-Ray and DVD.

-Responding to WikiLeaks’ publication of a searchable archive, Sony said it had concerns over the “safety, security and privacy” of its company and 6,000 plus employees while Chris Dodd, chairman of the MPAA, said the not-for-profit media organisation was not performing a public service but was instead “further violating the privacy of every person involved”.
+Responding to WikiLeaks’ publication of a searchable archive, Sony said it had concerns over the “safety, security and privacy” of its company and 6,000 plus employees while Chris Dodd, chairman of the MPAA, said the not-for-profit media organization was not performing a public service but was instead “further violating the privacy of every person involved”.